KleinGeard/Excerpt-/README.md

 # Excerpter
 A research tool used to get excerpts from a directory of files whether they be scientific journals or religious texts.

-This program currently searches through .txt, .pdf and .doc (6 and 95) files.
+This program currently searches through the following file types:

+• .txt
+• .pdf
+• .doc (6, 95, 97, 2003
+• .docx

+more coming soon...

-This program uses the flowing libraries:
+This program uses the following libraries:

 • https://pdfbox.apache.org/